-Japan has a tendency of celebrating holidays differently from the rest of the world and Valentine’s Day is no different!
-Whether you’re taking the holiday to celebrate with your special someone, spending some time to treat yourself, or enjoying your time with your friends, Japan has a way to make it one of the most memorable times of the year!
+Japan tends to celebrate holidays differently from the rest of the world, and Valentine’s Day is no exception!
+Whether you’re taking the holiday to celebrate a relationship, friendship or even just to spend some time to treat yourself, Japan has a way to make it one of the most memorable times of the year!

-We are going to break down what Valentine’s Day and White Day (we will explain) are, what you should expect, as well as some of our favourite date ideas during this time of the year!
+We are going to break down what Valentine’s Day and White Day (we will explain) are in Japan, what you should expect, as well as some of our favourite date ideas during this time of the year!

-Why do women give men chocolate for Valentine’s Day in Japan?
+Women give men chocolate on Valentine’s Day in Japan!

-“Fami” stands for “Family” and it is chocolate that is given to your family members, to show your love.
-Most of the chocolate given to family members tend to be chocolate that you wouldn’t consume normally or special home-made chocolate that you have spent time making.
+‘Fami (ファミ)’ is short for ‘family’.
+Fami–choco is the chocolate you give to your family members to show your love.
+Most fami-chocos are chocolate you wouldn’t normally get to eat or special home-made chocolate that you’ve spent a lot of time preparing.

-“Tomo” is short for “Tomodachi”, which means friends.
-This is the chocolate that you give to your friends to show them your love and care.
-It is common for friends to make home-made chocolate together for Valentine’s Day.
+‘Tomo (友)’ is short for ‘tomodachi (友達)’, which translates to ‘friends’.
+This is the chocolate you give to friends, and it’s common in Japan for friends to make chocolate together as a fun group activity.

 So what exactly is White Day?

-The popularity of these customs is slowly diminishing in this modern age and there are a few reasons for that which could be the Westernization of the holidays or that people don’t want to contribute to these highly commercialized holidays.
-However, an interesting point for the Japanese system of Valentines comes up when you realize that White Day is seen as the “answer day”.
+The popularity of these customs is slowly diminishing in this modern age and there are a few reasons for that, some of which are the Westernisation of the holidays, or that people don’t want to contribute to these highly commercialised holidays anymore.
+However, an interesting and meaningful aspect of White Day is that’s seen as “answer day”.

-If you think about the fact that Japanese people are a bit shy when it comes to showing emotions, maybe these holidays are an opportunity for them to show their feelings or to receive assurance about their crush’s feelings before diving in and getting your emotions hurt.
+Japanese people are a bit shy and reserved when it comes to showing emotions, so perhaps these holidays are an opportunity for them to show their feelings or to receive assurance about their crush’s feelings before diving in and getting their emotions hurt.
 After all, no one likes rejection, so if she only gets you inexpensive, store-bought chocolate on Valentine’s Day, or if he doesn’t return the favour on White Day, take the subtle hint and don’t bother confessing your feelings to them.

 For some romantic, relaxing and fun activities, here are some of our favourite activities and places to celebrate this special occasion:

 Skytree is the tallest structure in Japan, with an observatory deck overlooking Tokyo.
-Not just the observatory deck but there are many fun activities within the building you can explore as well as delicious restaurants and an aquarium you can enjoy in Skytree.
+Besides the observatory deck, there are many other fun activities within the building.
+You can explore the many different restaurants serving delicious meals, or visit the aquarium and/or planetarium!

-During Valentine’s period, Skytree offers a range of fun and unique limited edition activities:, and here is a quick summary of all of them:
+During the Valentine’s Day period, Skytree offers a range of fun and unique limited edition activities.
+Here’s a quick summary of all of them:

 - Valentine’s Day chocolate collection